Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 Sample Variance (÷ n−1 = 4)134.5

-Note: Deviations always sum to exactly 0 — this is a useful self-check to confirm your mean calculation is correct before proceeding.
+Note: Deviations always sum to exactly 0 — use this as a self-check to confirm your mean calculation is correct before proceeding.

 1